dest_usa_lake-tahoe_theme_woman_swimming_lake_mountain_inflatable

-The best places to visit during summer in the US celebrate simple pleasures, live music accompanied by a balmy breeze, sunbaked hikes, and lake swims.
+The best places to visit during summer in the US celebrate simple pleasures.
+Here you’ll find live music, balmy breezes, sunbaked hikes, and lake swims for every a cheap labor day weekend getaway.

-As the temperatures rise, the country’s natural beauty, and vibrant culture are on full display.
-The West’s dramatic scenery is illuminated by awe-inspiring sunsets and the Eastern seaboard’s historic sites are easy to explore.
-Here's where you should be celebrating summer.
+As the temperatures rise, the country’s natural beauty and vibrant culture are on full display.
+The West’s dramatic scenery is illuminated by awe-inspiring sunsets and the Eastern Seaboard’s historic sites are easy to explore.
+So pack your bags, because we’ve rounded up the best places to stay when celebrating summer.

 A hiker carries a yellow backpack and traverses a trail across desert plants towards the rugged mountains in the distance.